Wareable speaks exclusively to VP of Fitness Technologies Jay Blahnik about a decade of Apple Watch.

 Apple and Strava: The next big relationship

-The company has just announced a deeper collaboration with Strava, so that Apple Fitness+ users can have their workouts displayed properly within the ubiquitous fitness platform.
 Jay Blahnik spoke about the company’s admiration for the platform and how the partnership could yield even closer collaboration in the future:

 “Our focus has been accurate measurement as motivation.
-Our sharing was really about personal sharing, sharing with the people that are closest to you.
+Our sharing was really about personal sharing, sharing with the people who are closest to you.
 We think one of Strava’s amazing strengths is its ability to build community and to have people connected to the community,” he said.

 “We have many folks on our teams who are big fans of what Strava has done.
 And so I think this collaboration is kind of a mutual admiration, where we love what they’re doing, they love what we’re doing.”

-And Blahnik teased further two-way collaboration between Apple Watch and Strava — with exciting opportunities for new motivational features and smoother integrations.
+And Blahnik teased further two-way collaboration between Apple Watch and Strava, with exciting opportunities for new motivational features and smoother integrations.

 “I think we feel like this is just the beginning, and we’re excited to see what we can take it and we love what they do.
 They love what we do, which makes for a good roadmap for collaboration.
 So I think we’re excited about the future,” he said.